JanHerca/urantiapedia/output/wikijs/en/article/Luz_y_Vida/Cuantos_Sobreviven.md

 The paragraph refers to the hopes of eternal life of one of the prostitutes that Jesus and Ganid met while in Corinth on their return from Rome.
 It is from paper 133.
 It says like this (forgive me for posting my translation?):

 > “_Thus did Jesus and Ganid take leave of the women.
 So far the two courtesans had said nothing; likewise was Ganid speechless.
 And for a few moments so was Martha, but presently she rose to the occasion and did everything for these strangers that Jesus had hoped for.
-The elder of these two women died a short time thereafter, <ins>with bright hopes of eternal survival</ins>, and the younger woman worked at Justus’ place of business and later became a lifelong member of the first Christian church in Corinth._” ([UB 133:3.10](/en/The_Urantia_Book/133#p3_10))
+The elder of these two women died a short time thereafter, <ins>with bright hopes of eternal survival</ins>, and the younger woman worked at Justus’ place of business and later became a lifelong member of the first Christian church in Corinth._” (<a id="a119_517"></a>[UB 133:3.10](/en/The_Urantia_Book/133#p3_10))

 The underlining is mine.